green-coding-solutions/eco-ci-energy-estimation/README.md

   + Generic
       + `alpine` (Install dependencies before - See above)
   + *macOS* is working on our local test machines (see install details below).
       + Runners on GitHub are untested, but should work.
-You need tp create a power profile though (see Cloud Energy below).
+You need to create a power profile though (see Cloud Energy below).
 We are happy for beta testers! contact us :)
   + Windows is currently only supported with WSL2

 - If you use Alpine, you must install coreutils so that time logging with date is possible with an accuracy of microseconds (`apk add coreutils`)